Admer456/halflife-adm-legacy/docs/ideas/Renderer.md

 Potentially a custom audio system if we decide to turn on `r_norefresh`.

+## Scope
+A rewrite of GoldSRC's renderer with some extra features: a material system and shaders.
+No fancy shading, PBR or anything like that!

 ## Implementation

 ### Phase 1A - Texture replacements